 We then went to the Witch History Museum.
 It was less interactive than the Witch Dungeon Museum, but I preferred this tour as I felt I learned more.
 Be sure to read the signs with all the facts in the waiting room.
-They were very informative.
+They were very informative but had a few historical inaccuracies per my husband as all the museums did.
 Tours start every half hour.

 Salem Witch Village

-My son was interested in learning more about the witches, what lore was true and about the origins of our holidays, so we headed to the Salem Witch Village.
+My son wanted to learn more about witches.
+At the Salem Witch Village.
+He learned what lore was actual and about the origins of some of our holidays.
 Our guide, Michael, did a great job educating us and keeping us entertained.
-The Witch History Museum is on an alley way with many other witch themed attractions and haunted houses.
+The museum is on an alleyway with many other witch-themed attractions and haunted houses.